 Today we have over 500 staff in Hong Kong providing the full spectrum of design, engineering, planning and advisory services in a range of sectors – from buildings, urban development and transport, to water, wastewater and environment.

-The innovative solutions our teams are developing bring the best value and benefits to our clients as well as the communities impacted by projects – now and in the future.
+The innovative solutions our teams are developing bring the best value and benefits to clients as well as the communities impacted by projects – now and in the future.

 Our reputation for technical excellence is acknowledged by prestigious institutions such as Hong Kong Institution of Engineers (HKIE), Institution of Civil Engineers (ICE), Architectural Services Department of Hong Kong, and many others.